 Pouring butternut squash puree into a bowl

-The Sauce Also Makes Butternut Squash Soup
+The Butternut Squash Sauce also makes Butternut Squash Soup

 Now, as I’m making the sauce, it dawned on me that it would also make a delicious soup.
 All you have to do is add more stock to thin it out and you get soup!
 You could even freeze the extra sauce for later use and turn it into a soup when you need it.
 Two recipes for the price of one.